Trading context

 - For example,

-Venues update these as markets move and as your strategies trade.
+Venues update these as markets move and as live deployments send order activity or fills occur.

 - The account it belongs to.